otoolep/questdb.io/docs/storageModel.md

  To guarantee **atomicity**, each table maintains a `last_committed_record_count` in a separate file.
  By convention, any table reader will never read more records than  `tx_count`.
  This enables the property `isolation`: where uncommitted data cannot be read.
- This enables the property `isolation`: where uncommitted data cannot be read.
  Since uncommitted data is appended directly to the table,

  Once all data is appended, QuestDB `commit()` ensures that the